spryker/spryker-docs/docs/scos/dev/developer-guides/202009.0/development-guide/data-import/data-import-categories/commerce-setup/file-details-customer.csv.md

 ---
 title: File details- customer.csv
 originalLink: https://documentation.spryker.com/v6/docs/file-details-customercsv
+originalArticleId: a5731400-2246-44db-9128-68ef9fd57090
 redirect_from:
   - /v6/docs/file-details-customercsv
   - /v6/docs/en/file-details-customercsv
 ---

-This article contains content of the **customer.csv** file to configure [Customer](https://documentation.spryker.com/docs/crm) information on your Spryker Demo Shop.
+This article contains content of the **customer.csv** file to configure [Customer](/docs/scos/dev/features/202009.0/customer-account-management/customer-account-management.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: